awcarlsson/marius-api-doc/api.rst

     void prepareBatch()

-Populates the src_pos_embeddings, dst_post_embeddings, relation_embeddings, src_neg_embeddings, and dst_neg_embeddings tensors for model computation.
+Populates the src_pos_embeddings, dst_pos_embeddings, relation_embeddings, src_neg_embeddings, and dst_neg_embeddings tensors for decoder computation.
+Where these are the embedding tensors for the positive and negative edges.

 ::

     void accumulateGradients()

-Accumulates gradients into the unique_node_gradients and unique_relation_gradients tensors, and applies optimizer update rule to create the unique_node_gradients2 and unique_relation_gradients2 tensors.
+Gets embedding table updates and optimizer state updates.

 ::